I am not a Doctor, and have no qualification to comment on Men’s Mental Health, apart from being a bloke who has struggled.

 My own symptoms of panic attack, racing heart, utterly convinced that I am dying, seem fairly mild as they are isolated incidents, thankfully.
 As is insomnia, caused by a racing mind that I am unable to switch off, when life gets me down.
 I would never actively participate in my own demise, as my poor parents have already lost one son just shy of his 20th birthday, but sometimes I have felt that were I to die quietly in my sleep, it may be better all round.

 I am writing this today, after a call from a mate yesterday telling me of a rich & successful & seemingly “got it all together” colleague, who had killed himself over the weekend.
+Adding to the sad statistic that suicide is the biggest killer of men under 50 in the UK.
 This is just not right.
 We have to be better.

 Like I said, I am not an expert, just an enthusiastic amateur.
 I can only share what has worked for me.
-It may not work, or even appeal, to other folks.
+It may not work, or even appeal, to you.
+But have an open mind & try stuff.

 - Cultivate the sort of friendships that are more than just superficial.
 And TALK to these trusted friends.
 Openly & honestly.
 Hopefully you receive the same empathy & support that I have.
 You really find out who your friends are when the shit hits the fan.
 And I am blessed to have half a dozen blokes, all very different, and for different areas of support as well, who I know have got my back.
 Sometimes they kick my arse, sometimes they just listen, sometimes they suggest, but they have all contributed to keeping me afloat.
 Cheers Amigo’s!
 You know who you are!